jonahtash/instructions-assignment/index.md

 **I got a popup about copyright violations after I selected my DVD in open source.
 Should I be worried?** You shouldn't necessarily be worried.
 Handbrake will issue that message when you are trying to copy from a copy-protected DVD.
 A DVD could be copy-protected for a number of reasons and it is not necessarily illegal to rip a copy-protected DVD.
 If you recorded the DVD yourself, it is most likely legal to rip its contents.
 **Nothing happens when I click "Add To Queue"** You can view the queue on the upper right-hand corner of Handbrake to verify that the track has been added to the rip queue.
 ## Summary
 These instructions provide step-by-step directions on how to rip DVDs and set them to automatically back up on Google Drive.
-Once you have completely transferred your home videos from physical disks onto Google Drive, you can view your files by navigating to [http://drive.google.com](http://drive.google.com).
+Once you have completely transferred your home videos from physical disks onto Google Drive, you can view your files by navigating to [Google Drive](http://drive.google.com).
 You should see your output folder under Computers \> Your Computer Name.
 ![img23](images/image23.png)
 Lastly, feel free to look into Google Drive's sharing features to send these videos to your friends and family.